eburchfield/emilyburchfield/content/home/projects.md

 weight = 20  # Order that this section will appear.

 title = "Projects"
-subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability!
-Learn more here:"
+subtitle = "We study the interactions between Food, Agriculture, Climate, and Environment to support Sustainability."

 [content]
   # Page type to display.
 E.g. project.